-11.15 Commercial responses must be for a fixed fee to complete the required services but also include a clear breakdown of the fees.
+iv) Commercial responses must be for a fixed fee to complete the required services but also include a clear breakdown of the fees.
 Prices must not be subject to any pricing assumptions, qualifications or indexation not provided for explicitly by the Trust as part of the pricing approach.

-11.16 Order of Evaluation - The responses to all quality questions will be evaluated independently by members of the Quality Evaluation Panel and then moderated.
+11.9c Order of Evaluation:-

-Thereafter, a moderation meeting will be held in accordance with clause 9.10 for the presentation question.
+i)The responses to all quality questions will be evaluated independently by members of the Quality Evaluation Panel and then moderated.

-The price assessment will be conducted.
+ii) The price assessment will be conducted by an officer who is not a member of the Quality Evaluation Panel.

-The price score will be added to the quality score, to give the overall total score.
+iii) The price score will be added to the quality score, to give the overall total score.